linus-aldehag/vorsight/README.md

 A monitoring system for Windows PCs with centralized web dashboard for parental oversight, activity tracking, and secure screenshot archival.

 ## ⚖️ Licensing & Intent

-Vörsight is Source Available under the Polyform Noncommercial 1.0.0 license.
+Vörsight is **Source Available** under the [PolyForm Noncommercial 1.0.0](LICENSE) license.

-Personal & Local Use:
+### ✅ Personal & Local Use
-Always free.
-We believe users should own their own surveillance and data-gathering tools.
+**Always free.** We believe users should own their own surveillance and data-gathering tools.

+Permitted uses include:
+- Personal/family monitoring and parental oversight
+- Home network management
+- Research, experimentation, and testing
+- Educational and non-profit organizations
+- Government institutions

-Open Contributions:
+### 🤝 Open Contributions
 Pull Requests are highly encouraged!
 By contributing, you agree to license your work under the project's existing terms.

-Commercial Restriction:
+### 🚫 Commercial Restriction
-Use in for-profit corporate environments or for direct commercial gain is strictly restricted.
+Use in for-profit corporate environments or for direct commercial gain is **strictly restricted**.

 If you are interested in a commercial license, please contact the author.

+---

-For the full legal text, please refer to the LICENSE file in the root of this repository.
+For the full legal text, see the [`LICENSE`](LICENSE) file in the root of this repository.

 ## Overview